Japan Airlines: Heisei era

-Modern era

 In 2001, Japan Air System and Japan Airlines agreed to merge; and on 2 October 2002, they established a new holding company called Japan Airlines System (日本航空システム, Nihon Kōkū Shisutemu), forming a new core of the JAL Group.
 Aircraft liveries were changed to match the design of the new JAL Group.
 At that time, the merged group of airlines was the sixth largest in the world by passengers carried.

 On 1 April 2004, JAL changed its name to Japan Airlines International and JAS changed its name to Japan Airlines Domestic.
 JAS flight codes were changed to JAL flight codes, JAS check-in desks were refitted in JAL livery, and JAS aircraft were gradually repainted.
 On 26 June 2004, the parent company Japan Airlines System was renamed to Japan Airlines Corporation.

 Following the merger, two companies operated under the JAL brand: Japan Airlines International (日本航空インターナショナル, Nihon Kōkū Intānashonaru) and Japan Airlines Domestic (日本航空ジャパン, Nihon Kōkū Japan).
 Japan Airlines Domestic had primary responsibility for JAL's large network of intra-Japan flights, while JAL International operated both international and trunk domestic flights.
 On 1 October 2006, Japan Airlines International and Japan Airlines Domestic merged into a single brand, Japan Airlines International.

 The airline applied to join Oneworld on 25 October 2005.
 Japan Airlines claimed that its Oneworld membership would be in the best interests of the airline's plans to further develop the airline group and its strong commitment to providing the very best to its customers.
 Japan Airlines, together with Malév and Royal Jordanian, joined the alliance on 1 April 2007.

 On 1 April 2008, JAL merged the operations of its subsidiary Japan Asia Airways (JAA) into JAL mainline operations.
 JAA had operated all JAL group flights between Japan and Taiwan between 1975 and 2008 as a separate entity due to the special political status of Taiwan.

 In 2009, Japan Airlines suffered steep financial losses, despite remaining Asia's largest airline by revenue.
 As a result, the airline embarked on staff cuts and route cutbacks in an effort to reduce costs.
 The carrier also received ¥100 billion through capital injection and credit from the Japanese government as part of the proposed bankruptcy.
 In September 2009, Japan's Ministry of Land, Infrastructure, Transport and Tourism formed a task force aimed at aiding a corporate turnaround at JAL, which examined various cost-cutting and strategic partnership proposals.
+Haruka Nishimatsu, the President and CEO of JAL, already known for eschewing many executive perks, cut his salary to the same amount that JAL pilots were earning during the financial crisis.